1000 Books Before Kindergarten

 - A special book bag

-- Their choice of a picture book to keep
+- Their choice of a picture book from our gift collection

 - And an awesome jump start on success in school